AniFiber/shipment-portal/README.md

 	 - npm i
 	 - npm start

-`On Second Run just 'npm start' on both folders`
+`On Second Run just 'npm start' on both folders
+OR from the parent folder run these commands 👉 "npm run server" and "npm run app" `

 # Learn More